Bimaristan: Al-Mansuri Hospital

 The Al-Mansuri Hospital was another hospital located in Cairo, and was completed in 1284 CE.
 Its founder, Al-Mansur Qalawun, was inspired to establish a hospital after his own experience being hospitalized in Damascus.
 Because of Al-Mansur's vision for the hospital, treatment was free to make the hospital accessible to both the rich and the poor.
 Furthermore, "...upon discharge the patient was given food and money as a compensation for the wages he lost during his stay in the hospital."
 The Al-Mansuri Hospital was so accessible, in fact, that it treated roughly 4,000 patients every day.
 The Al-Mansuri Hospital was a groundbreaking institution and acted as a model for future bimaristans to come.

 The Al-Mansuri Hospital was substantial, both in size and endowments.
 This hospital had the capability of holding 8000 beds and was funded off of annual endowments totaling one million dirhams.
 Like the Al-Fustat Hospital before it, the Al-Mansuri Hospital also treated mental patients and introduced music as a form of therapy.
 The Al-Mansuri also obtained the personal library of Ibn al-Nafis upon his death in 1258.
 The Al-Mansuri Hospital remained operational through the 15th century CE and still stands in Cairo today, though it is now known as "Mustashfa Qalawun."

-Damascus

-Al-Walid Hospital

-Damascus is credited with being the home of the first ever Islamic hospital, which was established between 706 and 707 CE.
-Founded by Walid ibn 'Abdulmalik, this hospital was meant to serve as a treatment center for both those with chronic illnesses, like leprosy and blindness, as well as the poor or impoverished.
-This began with ibn 'Abdulmalik gathering lepers and preventing them from spreading the illness by providing them money.
-This was done to prevent them from begging strangers for money, thereby curtailing the spread of leprosy.
-To accomplish these objectives, separate wards existed for infectious diseases such as leprosy, and patients faced no cost to receive treatment.
-The Al-Walid Hospital has been compared to the Byzantine nosocomia, which was a charitable institution tasked with treating "...the sick, the lepers, the invalid, and the poor."

-Al-Nuri Hospital
+Al-Nuri Hospital in Damascus

-The Bimaristan of Nur al-Din or Al-Nuri Hospital was founded in Damascus nearly four and a half centuries after the Al-Walid Hospital, in 1156 CE.
-It was named after Nur al-Din Zanji.
+The Bimaristan of Nur al-Din or Al-Nuri Hospital was founded in Damascus in 1156 CE.
+It is named after its founder Nur al-Din Zengi.
 The Al-Nuri Hospital, which operated for some 700 years, was the same hospital where Al-Mansur Qalawun was treated and inspired to establish his own hospital in Cairo.
 The Al-Nuri Hospital, in addition to bringing about the Al-Mansuri hospital, was innovative in its practices as it became the first hospital to begin maintaining medical records of its patients.
 The Al-Nuri Hospital was also a prestigious medical school, with one of its most noteworthy students being Ibn al-Nafis, who would later pioneer the theory of pulmonary circulation.